MuscleTech are one of the biggest names in the supplement industry, so it’s hard not to take notice when they add a new product to their line.

 Let’s now start taking a look through the actual ingredients in the Test HD formula.

 • Shilajit Extract – This is a sticky substance that’s found primarily in the rocks of the Himalayan mountains.
-MuscleTech say that they’ve included Shilajit as an ingredient because it’s a rare organo-mineral compound that has been shown to raise serum testosterone levels in 90 days.
-We’ve seen it used in certain T-boosters before, and it’s shown some promise as an ingredient for this kind of supplement.
+MuscleTech say that they’ve included Shilajit as an ingredient because it could help with certain things.
+We’ve come across it in a few supplements before.
+We’re not totally convinced by it though.

-• Broccoli – You’re probably already familiar with broccoli as a healthy vegetable, but MuscleTech say that they’ve included it in the Test HD formula because it supplies Diindolylmethane.
-In case you didn’t know, diindolylmethane (or DIM for short), is believed to help to regulate estrogen levels.
-It’s not believed to directly help with T levels, though.
+• Broccoli – You’re probably already familiar with broccoli as a common vegetable, but MuscleTech say that they’ve included it in the Test HD formula because it supplies Diindolylmethane.
+In case you didn’t know, diindolylmethane (or DIM for short), is believed to help with certain things.

-• Safed Musli Extract – This is a relatively uncommon T-Booster ingredient.
+• Safed Musli Extract – This is a relatively uncommon ingredient.
 It’s a herb which is typically found in the tropical wet forests in peninsular India.
-It has a traditional use for helping to boost sexual health and also treat a number of conditions.
-However, we can’t help but feel that MuscleTech could have used a more effective ingredient here.
+However, we can’t help but feel that MuscleTech could have used a more popular ingredient here instead.

 The Test HD formula certainly uses some good ingredients, such as Zinc and Boron.

-However, it’s also missing a number of our top rated testosterone boosting ingredients around right now.
+However, it’s also missing a number of our top rated ingredients around right now.

 The main omissions are: